pcoet/pcoet.github.io/_posts/2020-05-05-ts-generics.md

 The first thing to notice here is the type parameter `T` in the class declaration.
 The type parameter is a placeholder for a type that will be provided when the class is instantiated.
 In this case, there are no constraints on the type, so it can be any type.

 Why would we want to make this class generic?
 Well, let's think about a stack data structure.
 We use a stack as an interface to a collection of items.
 A stack lets you push an element onto the end of the collection (i.e. the top of the stack) and pop (i.e. remove and return) an element from the top of the stack.
 This particular stack, which is a thin abstraction over the native JavaScript array, adds some other methods as well.
-When we're talking about a stack, we call the objects in the stack "items" or "elements" because we don't really care what we're putting in the stack &mdash; numbers, strings, objects, etc. Without a generic type, we'd have to either create a new `Stack` class for each type we wanted to support, or we'd have to use `any`, which is an escape hatch from the type system and causes us to lose type safety.
+When we're talking about a stack, we call the objects in the stack "items" or "elements" because we don't really care what we're putting in the stack &mdash; numbers, strings, objects, etc. If we didn't have a generic type, we'd have to create a new `Stack` class for each type we wanted to support, or use `any` or `unknown`.
 But with a generic type parameter, we can do this:

 ```typescript
 const numStack: Stack<number> = new Stack();